 How to design candle tins that are suitable for the elderly and easy to open?

-Aging populations in regions like India, the US, and the UK are driving a growing demand for safer, easier-to-use products.
-Seniors often face reduced hand strength, decreased dexterity, limited reach, and visual impairments, all of which make standard candle packaging less safe for them.
-Therefore, brands that design custom candle tins for seniors can improve customer satisfaction, reduce risks at home, and further differentiate their product lines.
-So, how can you design candle jars that are truly suitable and easy to open for seniors?
-Put, prioritize effort reduction, clear sensory cues, and heat and flame safety without sacrificing aesthetics or fragrance performance.
+In regions such as India, the United States, and the United Kingdom, aging populations are driving a growing demand for safer, easier-to-use products.
+Older adults often face challenges such as weakened hand strength, decreased dexterity, limited mobility, and visual impairments, all of which reduce the safety of standard candle packaging.
+Therefore, brands designing custom candle tins for seniors can improve customer satisfaction, reduce home safety risks, and further differentiate their product lines.
+So, how do you design candle jars that are truly suitable for seniors and easy to open?
+The key is to prioritize reducing the effort required for seniors to use the candle jar, providing clear sensory cues, and ensuring heat resistance and flame protection, without sacrificing aesthetics or fragrance.

 Designing Ergonomic Candle Tins